jimbo00000/kinderegg/README.md

 ## Usage

 Pick out a favorite shadertoy and remember its 6-character id.
+Save your Shadertoy API key in the file **tools/apikey.txt**.

     cd tools
     python parse_shadertoy_json.py <id>